 Customize the above or contact RAFT to discuss other options including developing maker mindsets, planning STEAM showcases, and community engagement events.

-RAFT offers workshops for individuals that focus on current best practices in hands-on education that directly support teachers and informal educators.
+RAFT offers workshops that focus on current best practices in hands-on education that directly support teachers and informal educators.
 Our workshops can accommodate a wide range of grades and personal and professional interests.
 We use various materials, kits, and other teaching tools to enhance the learning experience.
 Some workshops may be facilitated by guest instructors that we believe can offer valuable skills and knowledge to the teaching community.
 Participants leave the workshops with items they make, relevant handouts and supporting documents, and a certificate verifying attendance.
 RAFT workshops earn training hours that can be applied towards continuing education units issued through San Jose State University.
-See below for workshop descriptions.

-3D printing, or additive manufacturing, builds a three-dimensional object from a computer-aided design (CAD) model.
-In this workshop, you will learn the basics of 3D printers using the Go Big 3D printer as an example.
-You will learn how to prepare your 3D file, set up the machine, load your file and print.
+3-D printing, or additive manufacturing, builds a three-dimensional object from a computer-aided design (CAD) model.
+In this workshop, you will learn the basics of 3-D printers using the Go Big 3-D printer as an example.
+You will learn how to prepare your 3-D file, set up the machine, load your file and print.
 This workshop is appropriate for participants ages 12 and up!
-Adult participants who complete this workshop will earn 2 training hours applicable towards continuing education units (CEUs) issued through San Jose State University.
-THIS WORKSHOP HAS PASSED
+COMING SOON!

 Laser Engraving with the Rotary Fixture (3 hours)

-This workshop will provide the skills and strategies necessary to leverage many science and math RAFT activities in a preschool setting.
+This workshop focuses on skills and strategies for facilitating a variety of math and science hands-on activities for preschool age children.
 Participants will engage in activities involving rolling objects, light, magnets, foam, containers, and other interesting materials to teach science and math concepts.
-Concerns, challenges, and solutions will be discussed and shared as well as best practices for working with preschool-age children.
-Examples of math and science topics addressed include counting, number sense, patterns, magnetic phenomena, properties of light, pushes and pulls, cause and effect, animal attributes, and scientific investigations.
-Click date for more information: November 23
+Concerns, challenges, best practices and solutions will be discussed as well as next steps towards implementation of the presented activities.
+Examples of math and science topics that will be addressed include counting, number sense, patterns, magnetic phenomena, properties of light, pushes and pulls, cause and effect, and scientific investigations.

 Science for the Non-Scientist (4 hours)

 Are you intrigued by science but also intimidated by it?
-Have you been asked to teach science for the first time but do not have the background?
+Have you been asked to teach science but lack the background?
 Do you want to explore more science topics with your own children?
-Perhaps you need a brief science refresher course.
-This workshop is designed to help educators unfamiliar with science teaching to develop the confidence and skills required to teach basic but relevant science concepts and practices.
-Participants learn how to do simple science activities using common materials such as straws, bottles, magnets, UV light, dry ice, and much more!
-As a participant you will explore Newton’s Laws, tinker with air pressure, investigate the properties of magnets, conduct simple experiments on energy, and learn how to facilitate other cool activities that are sure to give kids that “wow” factor.
-This workshop is ideal for K-5 teachers, homeschooling parents, scout leaders, summer or after-school program staff, and anyone interested in making science more accessible to students.
-Click date for more information: December 14
+Participate in this workshop and learn how to do simple science activities using common materials such as straws, bottles, magnets, lasers, UV light, dry ice, and much more!
+You will bend laser beams, explore Newton’s Laws, tinker with air pressure, levitate magnets, conduct simple investigations and learn how to do a variety of cool activities that are sure to give kids that “wow” factor.
+Best of all, you will learn the science behind the activities presented.
+This workshop is ideal for K-5 teachers, homeschooling parents, scout leaders, summer or after-school program staff, and anyone interested in science.

 Visit our San Jose location to shop in store!